 Are you trying too hard?

 As mentioned above it is common that the harder someone with FND tries to move normally, the worse their symptoms become.
 If you find yourself in a moment where your movement is getting worse and worse, stop, count to 5 or 10 (or take 3 deep breaths) then start again.
 You may find this helps.
 Also be kind to yourself during a bad day.

 Do you have any bad habits that may make your symptoms a little worse?

-For example, some people sit in a funny position that may feel comfortable but actually damages joints, increasing stiffness or overstretching tendons and ligaments.
-Improving your habitual sitting position can make a big difference, particularly when you have loss of range of movement (tight muscles or locked joints).
-Getting out of bad habits may minimise setbacks or speed up recovery with treatment.
+For example, some people sit in funny positions that may feel comfortable but may actually affect the joints, increase stiffness or over stretch the tendons and ligaments.
+Improving your habitual sitting position can make a big difference, particularly when you have altered sensation, loss of range of movement (tight muscles or locked joints).
+Getting out of bad habits can speed up recovery with treatment.